-Student-led, mission-based citizen science
+Student-led, mission-based community science

 for 8th grade and high school.

 Due to the COVID-19 pandemic, trainings and events are limited.
 If you are interested in starting an SOS Club at your school, send us an email at email@example.com or fill out our SOS Club Interest Form and we will get back to you.